 It may even be easier to find a mate in a swarm.
 Swarming can also allow groups of animals to accomplish tasks they couldn’t do individually.
 When hundreds of millions of organisms follow the same simple rules, sophisticated behavior called swarm intelligence may arise.

-They lay down chemicals called pheromones which signal their neighbors to follow the trail.
-This is good if the head of the group is marching towards a food source.
+They lay down chemicals called pheromones, which signal their neighbors to follow the trail.
+This is good if the head of the group is marching toward a food source.
 But occasionally, the ants in the front can veer off course.
 The whole swarm can get caught in a loop following the pheromone trail until they die of exhaustion.

 Frequently asked questions